Animals in Harrisonburg Need Your Help!

 - We know the folks at the SPCA are good people who care about animals!
 Anicira hopes to lessen the load placed on the SPCA by alleviating their requirement to the city.
 Since they will still be the county provider, this will give them more time and more resources to focus on lowering euthanasia rates in the county!

-- Our end goal, just like those at the SPCA, is to save as many animals as possible.
+- Our end goal is to save as many animals as possible.
 Often times, we have different schools of thought on how that goal should be approached.
 We believe that this proposal is an outstanding way for two groups with very different ideas to work together and engage as many people as possible to achieve our common goal.

 Are You Ready To Get Involved?